wavefrontHQ/docs/pages/doc/ts_align.md

 ```
 align(<timeWindow>,[mean|median|min|max|first|last|sum|count,] <expression>)
 ```
-Returns 1 value in the expression for each time window.
+Returns one value in the expression for each time window.
 For example, if you collect data once a minute, but want data points to be displayed every 30 minutes (summarized by median every 30 minutes), use `align(30m, median, ts(my.metric))`.

 ## Parameters